firas-codes1/MoonBeam/README.md

 -Detection is based on TCP flag behavior and may generate false positives in environments with high network traffic.
 -Does not perform payload inspection or application-layer analysis.
 -Limited to TCP-based detection; does not currently detect UDP or ICMP scanning techniques.
+-ACK scan packets can be classified as false negatives.